HummaNosh/A-Professional-README-Generator/Develop/README.md

 ### Contributions
 <a name ="contributions"> </a>
-the uni of bham
+bham

 ### Tests Information
 <a name ="tests"> </a>
-in full stack
+learning full stack

 # Questions

 Any questions for me?
-Send me a direct email on developer@yahoo.co.uk.
+Send me a direct email on develoer@yahoo.co.uk.
 You can also visit my Github profile here www.github.com/hummanosh